-- reviewed the quarterly financial information of the Company to monitor the integrity of the financial statements and the significant financial reporting judgements - recommended the year end financial statements to the Board for its approval and publication.
+Reviewed the quarterly financial information of the Company to monitor the integrity of the Financial Statements and the significant financial reporting judgments.

-- reviewed the processes in place to assess the effectiveness of the Internal Financial Controls that are in place to provide reasonable assurance that assets are safeguarded and that the financial reporting system can be relied upon in preparation and presentation of Financial Statements.

-- recommended to the Board, the reappointment of external auditors for a further period of one year subject to approval by the shareholders.
+- Recommended the year end Financial Statements to the Board for its approval and publication. - Reviewed the processes in place to assess the effectiveness of the Internal Financial Controls that are in place to provide reasonable assurance that assets are safeguarded and that the financial reporting system can be relied upon in preparation and presentation of Financial Statements. - Recommended to the Board, the reappointment of external auditors for a further period of one year subject to approval by the shareholders. - Noted that the External Auditors Messrs.
+Ernst & Young were independent and objective in performing the year-end audit and had no relationship nor interest in the Company in terms of the Companies Act

-- noted that the External Auditors Messers.
-Ernst & Young were independent and objective in performing the yearend audit and had no relationship nor interest in the Company in terms of the Companies Act No 7 of 2007 and that the audit was being carried out in accordance with the Sri Lanka Accounting Standards and other statutory and regulatory requirements.
+No. 7 of 2007 and that the audit was being carried out in accordance with the Sri Lanka Accounting Standards and other statutory and regulatory requirements.

-- reviewed the management letter issued by the external auditors

-- discussed and finalized the nature and scope of audit with the external auditors for the ensuing year

-- The Hayleys PLC's Group

-Management Audit and Systems

-Review Department act as the

-Internal Auditors for the Company.

-Reviewed the scope, functions and

-resources of the internal audit

-- department, and was satisfied that the internal audit function was independent of the activities it audited and that it performed with impartiality, proficiency and due professional care. - discussed and approved the Internal Audit Plan for the ensuing year.
+- Reviewed the Management Letter issued by the external auditors. - Discussed and finalised the nature and scope of audit with the external auditors for the ensuing year. - The Hayleys PLC's Group Management Audit and Systems Review Department act as the Internal Auditors for the Company, Reviewed the scope, functions and resources of the internal audit department, and was satisfied that the internal audit function was independent of the activities it audited and that it performed with impartiality, proficiency and due professional care. - Discussed and approved the Internal Audit Plan for the ensuing year.

-It also reviewed the reports of the internal auditors covering, all sectors of the hotel and considered the major findings of internal investigations and management's responses thereto.
+It also reviewed the reports of the internal auditors covering all sectors of the hotel and considered the major findings of internal investigations and management's responses thereto.